- A level requirements: AAB

 Many of these scenarios and issues have been anticipated in science fiction.
 While some (‘hard’) sci-fi authors seek scientific plausibility, i.e. they do their best to stick within the known laws of physics, they generally pay far less attention to metaphysical and ethical issues.
 Yet in working out how we should respond to what the future may bring, metaphysical and ethical considerations are of paramount importance.
 It is with these that this course will be dealing.

-The module is taught by a combination of online mini-lecture videos, online discussion of set-readings and drop-line seminar classes.
-Assessment consists of a short essay analysing a new technological innovation (100 words, 40%) and a take-home exam based on case studies relating to novel policy initiatives (60% approx. equivalent to a 2 hour exam).
+The module is taught by a combination of lectures and seminars.
+Assessment consists of a seminar presentation (10%), an essay on a relevant topic (2,000 words, 30%) and a take-home exam (60% approx. equivalent to a 2 hour exam).

 This module is an opportunity for you to undertake a placement in a setting which matches your academic and possible career/industry interests, develop materials and/or undertake tasks within a practical or vocational context, apply academic knowledge from your degree, and develop your personal and employability skills within a working environment.
 SOTA300 is not open to students who have taken SOTA600.

 In studying Philosophy you will learn how to defend your views with reasoned arguments, and to assess the arguments of others.
 Argumentative skills are learned through attending lectures and reading philosophical texts, developed by group seminar discussions, and formally assessed through essays and exams.
 You will complete modules to the value of 120 credits per year, from a wide range of options available.
 Most modules employ a blend of lectures, seminars and online support materials.
 You will learn by reading and studying outside class time, by attending and participating in classes, by doing coursework and, for dissertations, via one-to-one meetings with a supervisor.
 There is also scope, both formally in the placement module and informally, for you to develop practical skills by volunteering.